shermanloan/scejson-doc/doc/module-balloon.md

 | object | no |

 The `Caps` object provides the calling application with data about the maximum terms, amounts, and ages associated with the requested product.
-This objectt will only be present if the `ShowCaps` field of the `Protection` request objectt is set to `true`.
+This object will only be present if the `ShowCaps` field of the `Protection` request object is set to `true`.

 <details>